Atomic Rooster: Original period (1969–1975)

 In the summer of 1969, the Crazy World of Arthur Brown split in the middle of a second US tour.
 Keyboardist Vincent Crane and drummer Carl Palmer left, returning to England to discuss a collaboration with Brian Jones, who had just been let go from the Rolling Stones.
 After Jones's death on 3 July 1969, they adopted the name Atomic Rooster (with influence from the US band Rhinoceros) and soon recruited Nick Graham on bass and vocals.
 They followed with what had been the Crazy World of Arthur Brown arrangement of vocals, organ, bass and drums.

 They undertook live dates around London; at their first headlining gig at the London Lyceum on 29 August 1969, the opening act was Deep Purple.
 They eventually struck a deal with B & C Records and began recording their debut album in December 1969.
 Their first LP, Atomic Roooster, was released in February 1970, along with a single, "Friday the 13th".

 By March, Crane recruited John Cann from acid/progressive rock band Andromeda.
+Steve Howe, who would later join Yes, was a runner-up for the band's new guitarist.
 However, just as Cann joined, bassist-vocalist Graham left.
 Cann (who played guitar and sang for Andromeda) took over vocal duties, while the bass lines were overdubbed on Crane's Hammond organ with a combination of left hand and pedals, and the vocals were replaced with Cann's vocals and some guitar on four tracks.

 Atomic Rooster resumed gigging until the end of June 1970, when Carl departed to join Emerson, Lake & Palmer.
 Ric Parnell filled the drum spot until August, when Paul Hammond was recruited from Farm.
 They then recorded their second album, Death Walks Behind You, released in September 1970.
 Originally it was not commercially successful, as with the first album, but by February 1971, the single "Tomorrow Night" reached No. 11 in the UK Singles Chart, with the album reaching No. 12 in the UK Albums Chart.
-Atomic Rooster made an appearance on the Top of the Pops, and toured to support the album.
+Atomic Rooster made an appearance on Top of the Pops, and toured to support the album.

 In June 1971, just before they began configuring their line-up once again, the single "Devil's Answer" hit No. 4 in the UK.
 Atomic Rooster began recording In Hearing of Atomic Rooster (UK No. 18).
 Crane felt the band needed a singer who could "project" to an audience and asked Leaf Hound vocalist Pete French to audition for the band.
 Not long after French came into the studio, Cann began to feel increasingly marginalised, having been relieved of vocal duties and especially after hearing how much Crane had mixed out most of his guitar work on the album.
 He promptly left the band.
 Paul Hammond followed him to form Bullet, later renamed Hard Stuff.
 French recorded all the vocals on the album (save for "Black Snake", sung by Crane), and the album was released in August 1971.